 But I can do my damnedest to help my kids be proud of their Hispanic heritage.
 I’m awful at speaking Spanish, but I’m doing it anyhow.

 When we watch Little Mermaid, I switch the language so Ariel speaks the same way they do.
 When we sing together, we sing “Los Pollitos Dicen” as well as “The Itsy Bitsy Spider.”
 In words and in actions, I try to tell my children over and over how lucky they are to be bilingual and how beautiful Spanish culture is.

 When the time comes to register them for school, I’ll mark them as bilingual, even though I know I’ll have to fight the rest of my life to keep them from unnecessary ESL testing.

-Most of all, I’ll keep shouting into the void that anti-immigrant rhetoric affects more than just illegal immigrants.
-It affects the lives of every person with an accent or more melanin in their skin, regardless of immigration status.
-It affects children, both Dreamers and not.
-And it affects me, a white lady from Republican farm country who just wants her kids to be proud of who they are.
+Most of all, I’ll keep shouting into the void that anti-immigrant rhetoric hurts more people than illegal immigrants.
+It wounds every person with an accent or more melanin in their skin, regardless of immigration status.
+It scares children, both Dreamers and not.
+And it saddens me, a white lady from Republican farm country who married an immigrant and just wants her kids to be proud of who they are.

 My culture of origin shouldn’t be the only one that counts in our family.
 It shouldn’t be the only one that counts, period.